The Dutch Fund for Climate and Development (DFCD) is looking for scalable climate solutions in Uganda, Kenya and Bangladesh.

 Democratic Republic of Congo and Rwanda.
 This landscape has the highest biodiversity of Uganda and comprises ancient tropical forests, ice-capped mountains, active volcanoes, savannah, swamps and wetlands.

-However, organizations should in principle have a total value of assets of at least 10 million USD, or an annual turnover of at least 15 million USD.
+Lead organisation receiving funding should be a private sector entity and have total value of assets or annual turnover of at least 6 million Euros.

 Win development capital and technical assistance

-Over 1 million euros in grant funding will be available to support the three most viable climate solutions.
+Over 1 million euros in development contribution will be available to support the three most viable climate solutions.
 The overall winner of the challenge will get the opportunity to present at COP26 this year in Glasgow, Scotland.

 All selected businesses and projects will receive support from WWF and SNV (the DFCD’s Origination Partners), which will help them become (more) eligible for DFCD follow-on debt or equity finance.